pd410668/-Interpretable_Machine_Learning/README.md

 **PROJECT 1:**

 The data file contains simulated data from the operation of a certain production installation.
-Contains 13 measurements.
+Contains 13 measurements.<br> Target variable "power" was predicted based on decision tree algorithm with very good precision. <br>

 ● P1 - pressure parameter <br>
 ● T1 - Temperature 1 <br>